henriquedanc/camel-k-adapters/resources/ConfigureDockerRegistry.md

 kubectl describe svc docker-registry
 ```

-- edit docker daemon settings (on all cluster nodes) to allow pulling images from our insecure repo, and restart it
+- Edit docker daemon settings (on all cluster nodes) to allow pulling images from our insecure repo, and restart it
 ```
 # edit the /etc/docker/daemon.json file, adding the following line
 # "insecure-registries" : ["REGISTRY_SERVICE_IP:5000"]